Advertiser Disclosure

 Valid for the flight duration

-Hot Tip: To check if your flight has high-speed satellite Wi-Fi, look out for the icon on the flight results page, represented by a Wi-Fi icon with a clock dial.
+To check if your flight has high-speed satellite Wi-Fi, look for the icon on the flight results page, which is a Wi-Fi icon with a clock dial.

 Delta Air Lines

-Delta offers Wi-Fi on almost all of its flights with both Viasat and Gogo.
+Delta Air Lines was among the first to offer complimentary Wi-Fi, with the service available on almost all of its flights.
 As with other airlines, Delta has been upgrading its aircraft to offer high-speed satellite Wi-Fi that can now be found on the following aircraft:

 Delta Air Lines Wi-Fi Fees